-During the Lent Term, the Chair arranges a Setting meeting of examiners and assessors, to agree drafts of all Tripos papers.
-The main business is to check the papers in order to ensure that questions are clear, that questions do not overlap within or between papers, that the syllabus is covered, and that papers take account of the lectures given during the year.
+At the Setting Meeting, drafts of the examination papers will be agreed.
+The purpose of the meeting is to check the papers in order to ensure that questions are clear, that questions do not overlap within or between papers, that the syllabus is covered, and that papers take account of the lectures given during the year.

 External examiners are invited, but not required, to attend the Setting Meeting in the Lent Term.
-Whether or not the external examiner is able to attend the meeting, she/he will be sent all draft papers after the setting meeting and asked to comment on them.
-It is the responsibility of the Chair of Examiners in consultation with other appropriate examiners to finalize papers in the light of the external examiners' comments.
+Whether or not the external examiner is able to attend the meeting, she/he will be sent all draft papers either before or after the setting meeting and asked to comment on them.
+It is the responsibility of the Chair of Examiners, in consultation with other appropriate examiners, to finalize papers in the light of the external examiners' comments.